leap-stc/leap-stc.github.io/docs/data/data_locations.md

 - `gs://leap-scratch/` - Temporary Storage deleted after 7 days.
 Use this bucket for testing and storing large intermediate results. leap-scratch is also a great staging area to use while ingesting data to some other permanent location.
 - `gs://leap-persistent/` - Persistent Storage.
 Use this bucket for storing results you want to share with other members or access consistently from the Hub.
-- `gs://leap-persistent-ro/` - Persistent Storage with read-only access for most users.

 Files stored on each of those buckets can be accessed by any LEAP member, so be conscious in the way you use these.